 We work with many clients who are lead generation-focused.
 And, they may have a long sales cycle.
 It’s important to set some metrics to ensure that you as a client, and your agency, have some realistic measures for marketing purposes.
 Here are few things to keep in mind:

 - What is your average value of a customer?

 - Can you answer for every 10 good leads, how many do you close?

 - How many new customers at that average value will deliver a positive ROI?

-These are just a few of the marketing metrics that we feel are most important when determining how effective online marketing is for our clients.
+These are just a few of the digital marketing metrics to track, that we feel are the most important when determining how effective online marketing is for our clients.
 However, these aren’t the only things we pay attention too and every business is a little different.